-9.15.15 DRAFT DTRW-I 10.08.15; 11.12.15 DTRW-SS 11.12.15
+DTRW-I and DTRW-SS 10.08.15; 11.12.15 revised at meeting

-- may be considered inactive and may be dropped.
+- Students enrolled in online classes must meet a standard of participation to be considered actively enrolled by regularly logging in and actively participating in the course, or they may be considered inactive and may thus be dropped by the instructor. - Specific assignments within an online course can act as attendance or student activity indicators.
+If the assignment or activity is not completed by a given date, then a student may be considered inactive and may be dropped.
 Attendance assignments or student activity indicators will be determined by individual instructors. - Faculty may but are not required to drop students for lack of participation after the census date and are not required to notify the student after having provided every student access to the drop policy in the course syllabus.